neatodev/BmLauncherAsylumNET6/README.md

 - Tooltips for every configuration option
 - Option to disable Startup Movies
 - Texmod Autoload Support
+- Option to boot directly into the game, skipping launcher screen
 - Experimental Wine (Linux) Support (More Information at the bottom)
 - Compatibility Fixes for [HD Texture Packs](https://steamcommunity.com/sharedfiles/filedetails/?id=1159691355)
 - NVIDIA API Implementation (Enable HBAO+ using the Launcher!)
 (Powered by [NvAPIWrapper](https://github.com/falahati/NvAPIWrapper))